 4. Revolutionizing Teaching Methods:

-Indian teachers desperately need to upskill and adapt to the evolution of technology on the modern education system.
+Indian teachers desperately need to upskill and adapt to the evolution of technology in the modern education system.
 Technology helps track data and analysis of each student, providing relevant and constant insights into their strengths and weaknesses.
-Additionally, creating collaborative and digitized learning environments will create for a more holistic experience.
+Additionally, creating collaborative and digitized learning environments will create a more holistic experience.

 The Fight Against COVID-19:

 As per a new UNESCO report, more than 290 million students across 13 countries have been affected by the recent COVID-19 pandemic.
 Thankfully, a number of online learning platforms and distance learning solutions have come to the rescue to contain and reduce the impact.
 This includes digitized LMS’, platforms with strong offline functionality, mobile applications, live video classes, collaboration platforms, etc. India itself is home to 250 million students.
 In order to tackle the crisis, the country’s unicorn EduTech startup recently announced that its app and selected content will be made accessible to all K-12 Indian students until April end.
 This will in include preparation for JEE, NEET, CAT, and IAS examinations as well.
 Other than startups, this pandemic is presenting an opportunity for tech companies like Apple (FT), Google (Google Classroom), and Microsoft (MS Teams) to help with the temporary transition to online learning for global educational institutions.
 This includes webinars and sharing modules which promote collaborative learning and learning on the go.
 However, this may not be feasible, especially for India, which has the highest internet shutdowns across the globe.
 Issues like wealth disparity, lack of infrastructure, and regional languages mean that transitioning to a purely online system is still a work in progress.